 Are you visiting bsria.com from outside your region?
 Visit your regional site for more relevant services and pricing.

-The course will explain common noise sources, paths of noise transmission and how noise can be controlled
+The training course will explain the common acoustic noise sources in building services, paths of noise transmission and how noise can be controlled

 There is no course currently scheduled, please contact us to register your interest for the next course, or to discuss our in company training.

 Understanding acoustics is important in many areas of building services and this course aims to provide an introduction to the topic of acoustics.